-The purpose of this combined Data Protection and Confidentiality Policy is to ensure that all services provided DBC or DCC-i regarding the storing, processing and sharing of data is clear and adheres to both legislation and best practice guidelines.
-This policy is an integral part of ensuring that DBC/DCC-i provides a safe environment where individuals are treated with respect.
+The purpose of this combined Data Protection and Confidentiality Policy is to ensure that all services provided DCC-i regarding the storing, processing and sharing of data is clear and adheres to both legislation and best practice guidelines.
+This policy is an integral part of ensuring that DCC-i provides a safe environment where individuals are treated with respect.

-From this point forward all references to information provided, processed or shared should be read as applying to information supplied, stored, processed or shared by either DBC or DCC-i.
+From this point forward all references to information provided, processed or shared should be read as applying to information supplied, stored, processed or shared by DCC-i.